pingcap/docs/tidb-cloud/optimize-resource-allocation.md

 ## The TiDB Node Group feature

-The [TiDB Node Group](/tidb-cloud/tidb-node-group-overview.md) feature (Private Beta) physically groups the computing nodes (TiDB layer) of a TiDB Cloud Dedicated cluster.
+The [TiDB Node Group](/tidb-cloud/tidb-node-group-overview.md) feature physically groups the computing nodes (TiDB layer) of a TiDB Cloud Dedicated cluster.
 Each group is configured with a specific number of TiDB nodes, ensuring physical separation of computing resources between groups.

 You can divide computing nodes into multiple TiDB node groups based on business requirements and assign unique connection endpoints to each TiDB node group.
 Upper-layer businesses access the cluster through their respective endpoints, and requests are directed to the corresponding TiDB node group.
 This setup ensures that resource overuse in one TiDB node group does not impact businesses in other TiDB node groups.